RiotGamesCookbooks/nexus-cookbook/README.md

 Attributes
 ==========

-The following attributes are set under the `nexus` namespace:
+Most attributes under nexus are basic attributes needed for correctly installing the server.
+You can define things like the url to download the Nexus zip from, the install location, and other similar things here.

-* version - sets the version inside the nexus package
+* nexus.version - sets the version inside the nexus package
-* base_dir - sets the base directory under which to place the nexus user's home directory.
+* nexus.base_dir - sets the base directory under which to place the nexus user's home directory.
-* user - sets the user to install nexus under
+* nexus.user - sets the user to install nexus under
-* group - sets the group to install nexus under
+* nexus.group - sets the group to install nexus under
-* external_version - the version used on the downloads page for nexus
+* nexus.external_version - the version used on the downloads page for nexus
-* url - sets the URL where the nexus package is located
+* nexus.url - sets the URL where the nexus package is located
-* checksum - The SHA256 checksum of the Nexus installation package
+* nexus.checksum - The SHA256 checksum of the Nexus installation package
-* port - the port to run nexus on
+* nexus.port - the port to run nexus on
-* host - the hostname to use for nexus
+* nexus.host - the hostname to use for nexus
-* context_path - the context path under which Nexus is running under. ie. "/nexus" #=> "http://localhost:8081/nexus"
+* nexus.context_path - the context path under which Nexus is running under. ie. "/nexus" #=> "http://localhost:8081/nexus"
-* name - the name of the Nexus
+* nexus.name - the name of the Nexus
-* bundle_name - the name of the internal folder of the Nexus tar.
+* nexus.bundle_name - the name of the internal folder of the Nexus tar.
 Usually nexus-{professional or nothing}-{VERSION}
-* home - the installation directory for the nexus application.
+* nexus.home - the installation directory for the nexus application.
 Uses name.
-* current_path - the above home/current/bundle_name.
+* nexus.current_path - the above home/current/bundle_name.
 The artifact_deploy resource uses the `current` symlink to denote the currently installed version.
-* pid_dir - the pid directory defined in the nexus.erb template.
+* nexus.pid_dir - the pid directory defined in the nexus.erb template.
 Saves a pid in the `pids` directory created by the artifact_deploy resource.
-* conf_dir - the above home/conf
+* nexus.conf_dir - the above home/conf
-* bin_dir - the above home/bin
+* nexus.bin_dir - the above home/bin
-* work_dir - the above path/sonatype-work/nexus
+* nexus.work_dir - the above path/sonatype-work/nexus
-* plugins - an Array of Nexus plugins that will be installed by the default recipe.
+* nexus.plugins - an Array of Nexus plugins that will be installed by the default recipe.
+* nexus.hosted\_repositories - an Array of Hashes that contain the following structure: `{ name: "My Hosted Repo", publisher: true }`
+* nexus.proxy\_repositories - an Array of Hashes that contain the following structure: `{ name: "My Proxy Repo", subscriber: true, publisher: false, url: "http://some-other-nexus/repo" }`
+* nexus.group\_repositories - an Array of Hashes that contain the following structure: `{ name: "My Group Repo", add: ["My Hosted Repo"], remote: ["My Proxy Repo"] }`
-* logs::logs_to_keep - a fixnum value for the maximum number of logs the Nexus should keep.
+* nexus.logs.logs\_to\_keep - a fixnum value for the maximum number of logs the Nexus should keep.

-The following attribute is set under the `nexus::jetty` namespace:

-* loopback - if true, the jetty.xml.erb will be written to disable access to anything but localhost.
-Useful for enabling access to Nexus via Jetty's HTTP connection.

-The following attributes are set under the `nexus::ssl` namespace and are related to the SSL settings of Nexus:
+Attributes under app\_server\_proxy help when you want to install an proxy in front of the running Nexus Jetty container.
+At the moment, the only supported alternative is nginx.
+Also, here is where you can configure SSL for either nginx or Jetty.

+* nexus.app\_server\_proxy.nginx.enabled - true if we want to install nginx.
+* nexus.app\_server\_proxy.nginx.server_name - the name to be configured in the nginx.conf server element.
+* nexus.app\_server\_proxy.jetty.enabled - true if Jetty should be used.
+This defaults to true and will only have lasting effects when nexus.
-* jetty - if true, the default recipe will configure Nexus to use Jetty's SSL connection.
+* nexus.app\_server\_proxy.jetty.loopback - true if you want to loop back on the default port (useful if you want to disable HTTP access).
-* nginx - if true, the default recipe will include the `nexus::nginx` recipe, installing and configuring an nginx SSL proxy server.
-* jetty_keystore_path - used for configuring where on the machine the keystore file will be that Jetty will use for its SSL configuration.
+* nexus.app\_server\_proxy.jetty.keystore_path - the path on the node where a Java keystore will be saved.
-* verify - if true, the calls in the chef_nexus.rb library will verify SSL connections.
-This is useful to disable when working with a self-signed certificate.
+* nexus.app\_server\_proxy.ssl.enabled - true if SSL should be enabled.
+Use it in conjunction with nexus.app\_server\_proxy.nginx.enabled or nexus.app\_server\_proxy.jetty.enabled.
-* port - the default port for either Jetty or nginx SSL connections.
+* nexus.app\_server\_proxy.ssl.port - the port to use for SSL connections.

-* ssl\_certificate::key - the key to look for in the `nexus::ssl_certificate` encrypted data bag.
+* nexus.app\_server\_proxy.ssl.key - defines where to look in the credentials data bag for the SSL certificate and key information.

-The following attributes are set under `nexus::nginx` namespace:

-* server\_name - the name of the nginx server.
-* server::options - used to generate options in the `server` section of the nginx conf file.
+* nexus.app\_server\_proxy.nginx.server.options - used to generate options in the `server` section of the nginx conf file.
-* proxy::options - used to generate proxy options in the `location` section of the nginx conf file.
+* nexus.app\_server\_proxy.nginx.proxy.options - used to generate proxy options in the `location` section of the nginx conf file.

-The following attributes are set under the `nexus::cli` namespace:

-* url - The url that the nexus_cli gem will connect to.
-The default recipe uses this to configure itself, so localhost.
+Attributes under cli are used for configuring how the nexus_cli should behave.
+Most LWRPs in this cookboo use the nexus_cli gem for configuring a running Nexus server.
+Here you can configure how many attempts the gem should make before raising an exception about the Nexus server not being reachable (useful when you start or restart the server).

+* nexus.cli.ssl.verify - true if we want to verify SSL connections. false if you have bad SSL certificates on your servers.
+If you are testing local nginx and SSL, you'll want this value to be false, because the certificate is self-signed.
-* repository - The repository that nexus_cli gem will use for push / pull operations.
+* nexus.cli.repository - The repository that nexus_cli gem will use for push / pull operations.
 A requirement of nexus_cli, not used by this cookbook.
-* packages - required packages to install for using the `chef_gem "nexus_cli"`

-The following attributes are not fully supported but are under the `nexus::mount` namespace:

-* nfs::enable - enables an NFS mount.
-* nfs::mount\_point - the local path to mount an NFS drive to.
-* nfs::device\_path - the remote server where the NFS drive is located.
+* nexus.cli.default\_admin\_credentials\_updated - this attribute is used for setting chosing what credentials the nexus_cli will use.
+This attribute will be set on the node after the nexus\_user resource changes the Nexus server's password.
+* nexus.cli.retries - the number of attempts to make when connecting to a Nexus server.
+Most LWRPs in this cookbook require the Nexus server to be running.
+* nexus.cli.retry\_delay - the time to wait in between attempts to connect to the Nexus server.

 License and Author
 ==================